PixelSergey/meow/README.md

 ## Packaging shenanigans

-The goal of this package is to eventually be in every Linux distro and more (who doesn't like cats?)
+The goal of this package is to eventually be in every Linux package repository and more (who doesn't like cats?)
 Current status:

 - [x] NixOS